vchengsong/Documentation/IBC/EOSIO_IBC_Priciple_and_Design.md

-EOSIO IBC Priciple and Design
+EOSIO IBC Priciples and Design
 ---------
 *Author:Simon [Github](https://github.com/vonhenry)*

-This paper introduces the technical principle of IBC, the contracts and ibc_plugin developed by boscore team.
+This paper introduces the technical principles of IBC, the contracts and ibc_plugin developed by BOSCORE team.

-In order to realize the inter-blockchain transfer of token between two EOSIO blockchains, first, we need to solve two problems: 1.
+In order to realize the inter-blockchain transfer of tokens between two EOSIO blockchains, first, we need to solve two problems: 1.
 How to realize the lightweight client, 2.
-How to ensure the integrity and reliability of inter-blockchain transactions, how to prevent double spend and replay attacks.
+How to ensure the integrity and reliability of inter-blockchain transactions, how to prevent double spend attack and replay attacks.

 The EOS mainnet and BOS mainnet are illustrated below.
-However, this document applicable for any two EOSIO architecture blockchains.
+However, this document is applicable for any two blockchains base on EOSIO architecture.

 ### 1. Terminology